joelN123/arithmetic-derivative/README.md

 At 1.
 The arithmetic derivative of 1 is 0, and arithmetic derivative of 0 is 0.
 So, once 1 is reached, the journey ends.
 For this reason, I've written 'root' for node 1.

-p.s. prime numbers always have derivative equal to 1 - convince yourself.
+p.s. prime numbers always have derivative equal to 1 - this is in the definition.
+But also, the prime numbers are the only numbers with derivative equal to 1 - convince yourself.

 #### Secondly :